jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

 human-adapted SARS-CoV-1 sequences, and other experimental evolution and structural studies in the SARS-CoV-1 side of the tree.
 These sites are 455, 486, 493, 494, 501.
-May be worth extra glances when looking at these exploratory data.
+May be worth extra glances when looking at these exploratory data, though other positions may be more important here in the SARS-CoV-2 side of the tree.

 <img src="structure_function_files/figure-gfm/heatmap_ACE2_contacts-1.png" style="display: block; margin: auto;" />

-Next, are heatmaps for the positions that differ in amino acid identity between SARS-CoV-1 and -2, with the same “x” and “o” indicators for the SARS-CoV-2 and -1 wildtype state.
+Next, are heatmaps for all positions that differ in amino acid identity between SARS-CoV-1 and -2, with the same “x” and “o” indicators for the SARS-CoV-2 and -1 wildtype state.
 The positions of all of the variable amino acids between these virus RBDs is shown in `dms-view`